Brazilian-style beef rump roast

 - Serve sliced beef with char grilled vegetables and extra sprigs of thyme.

-Rump cap or top sirloin cap is a prime beef cut very popular in Brazil known as picanha (pea-kan-yah).
+Whole rump roast or rump cap or top sirloin cap is a prime beef cut very popular in Brazil known as picanha (pea-kan-yah).
 When cooked appropriately (rare or medium rare) this cut is incredibly tender, juicy and tasty.

 Because Brazilian beef cuts are different from Australian ones, rump cap is not a cut you will find easily, ask your butcher to slice it for you.